Post-processing of wind gusts from COSMO-REA6 with a spatial Bayesian hierarchical extreme value model: Results

 However, the skill of all models is low at locations with little wind.
 Provided that a contribution of the station altitude difference is included into the estimation of the spatial covariance structure, \mbox{SpatBHM} can enhance the predictive skill at these locations to some degree.
 The elevation offset stabilizes the estimation of the range parameter of the GRF and results in a more accurate and better calibrated representation of the spatial structure.
 However, even the spatial model falls short of attaining the same level of calibration as the simple climatology in these low wind conditions.
 An examination of the score decomposition in these cases revealed that the challenges observed at these locations are not solely caused by poor calibration, but also by a lack of model resolution.
 This is an indication of a lack of explanatory power of the predictor variables in low-wind conditions.

-In conclusion, wind gust postprocessing remains a challenging topic due to the localized nature, short duration, and inherent extremity of wind gusts.
+In conclusion, wind gust post-processing remains a challenging topic due to the localized nature, short duration, and inherent extremity of wind gusts.
 Further research is required to account for an annual or diurnal cycle and to assess the models' performance in different boundary layer regimes.
+One way to include the annual and diurnal cycles is to use harmonic functions with suitable frequencies as additional predictors.
+Further testing is required to determine whether their effects are best modeled as spatially constant or as GRFs.
+Currently, the model code allows the flexible inclusion of new predictors by adding columns to the predictor matrix and specifying whether their coefficient is modeled as constant or as a GRF.
+The spatial interpolation process remains unchanged, but the prediction code requires updates to include the harmonic function predictors.
+In summary, the annual and diurnal cycles can be easily included, but their inclusion requires further model checking and comparison, as well as a more extensive data preprocessing.
 Finally, developing a spatial prediction procedure, that is capable of accounting for existing gust observations at specific locations, namely, conditionally sampling from the complete gust model, can be an interesting follow up to this work.
-As the spatial postprocessing approach demonstrates added skill to existing linear approaches, it can contribute to an improved representation of wind gust characteristics in reanalysis.
+As the spatial post-processing approach demonstrates added skill to existing linear approaches, it can contribute to an improved representation of wind gust characteristics in reanalysis.

 \codedataavailability{The SYNOP observations and COSMO-REA6 reanalysis data used in this study are publicly accessible through DWD (German weather service) via an open data server (https://opendata.dwd.de).
 The model training was performed using Stan (https://mc-stan.org), using the Python interface pystan.
 The spatial interpolation and prediction were implemented using GNU-licensed free software from the R Project for Statistical Computing (http://www.r-project.org).
-The Stan model code is provided along a Jupyter Notebook with model training examples, the preprocessed training and evaluation data sets and the R-Code for the spatial interpolation and the prediction are available from Zenodo at https://doi.org/10.5281/zenodo.15437958 \citep{Ertz25code}.}
+The Stan model code is provided along a Jupyter Notebook with model training examples, the preprocessed training and evaluation data sets and the R-Code for the spatial interpolation and the prediction are available from Zenodo at https://doi.org/10.5281/zenodo.15437958 \citep{Ertz25code}.
+The same repository contains two recreation Jupyter Notebooks for test experiments regarding the shape parameter of the GEV distribution and the positive definiteness of the covariance matrix, that have been suggested by the associate editor and one anonymous reviewer.}